 Posted: 09.15.21 08:00 PM

-This set of Arabesque Chimes – hanging beside the Columbia River in the state of Washington -- is one of our larger sizes, and can be challenging to move if severe weather is expected.
+This gorgeous set of Wind River Arabesque Chimes – hanging beside the Columbia River in the state of Washington -- is one of our larger sizes, and can be challenging to move if severe weather is expected.

 If high winds or bitter cold weather are headed your way, and you’re not comfortable taking down your chimes, then consider covering them to provide exposure protection, and help prevent them from banging into each other.